 We are dynamic beings, each of us changing from breath to breath.
 And so it is with our relationships.
 We affect each other.
 We change each other.
 It’s easy to continue seeing someone, the same old static way, once we’ve judged and categorized them.
 But they are not the same.
 This way of seeing is blinding and illusionary and does those around us a disservice.
 I want to begin seeing with my heart.Print

-Palouse Caviar (aka Lentil Dip) with lentils, pomegranate seeds, beets, cilantro and lime.
-Serve as a appetizer with corn chips (like Little Dippers) or as a hearty salad over greens.
+Palouse Caviar (aka Lentil salad or Dip) with lentils, pomegranate seeds, beets, cilantro and lime.
+Serve as an appetizer with corn chips (like Little Dippers) or as a hearty salad over greens.